Maintenance Tips For Taking Care Of Your Oven

 Tip Six: Inspect Element Burners On Electric Stoves

-While you’re cleaning your electric oven, it’s a good idea to take a look at the elements—both inside the oven and on the stove portion of the oven.
+While you’re cleaning your electric oven, it’s a good idea to take a look at the elements.
+Check both the inside of the oven and on the stove portion.
 Make sure that there’s no debris clinging to the elements and that they’re in good condition.
 If they’re dirty, clean them and if they’re compromised, then replace them immediately.

 Tip Seven: Racks Need To Be Cleaned As Well